-The Walla Walla Valley was carefully selected as the location for Maison Bleue to position it amongst high quality vineyards and grape sources.
+The Walla Walla Valley AVA and Rocks District of Milton-Freewater AVA were selected as the locations for Maison Bleue to position it amongst high quality vineyards and grape sources.
 The vineyards we’ve selected practice responsible viticulture, ranging from organic to sustainable management.
 Our style of winemaking focuses on the distinction of these sites as well as achieving true varietal characteristics.

 Maison Bleue Estate Vineyard